binbashar/le-ref-architecture-doc/docs/user-guide/cookbooks/k8s.md

 !!!
 Info
     If you've followed the [**binbash Leverage**](https://leverage.binbash.co/) recommendations, your cluster will live on a private subnet, so you need to connect to the VPN in order to access the K8s API.

+!!!
+Attention
+    **About Destroying the cluster**</br></br>
+    Note if you will delete the cluster you have to do so in order, i.e. with:</br>`--layers k8s-components,addons,identities,cluster,network`.</br>(if you have applyed the `k8s-workloads` layer it has to go first.)</br></br>
+    Also note that when destroying the `network` layer you'll see an error saying the flow logs bucket can not be deleted.</br>It makes sense for a security reason (to keep the logs).
+If you want to delete the layer you must empty the bucket first.